Kieu Samphan (left) and Nuon Chea

 Participants are also given the opportunity to network with the speakers throughout the week.
 Lectures also speak to related issues in international criminal law, including: genocide, war crimes, crimes against humanity, the crime of aggression, universal jurisdiction, immunities, and the role of victims.

 A limited number of scholarships are available for the ICC Summer School 2014.
-Please see here for further information.
+Please see here

 Date: Wednesday 9 April 2014

 Venue: T.M.C., Asser Institute, R.J.
 Schimmelpennincklaan 20-22, 2517 JN Den Haag